Chopping and splitting wood for your fire is very rewarding, but the right tool for the job is essential.

 The downside of an axe with a longer handle – especially one that is too big of heavy for you – is that it may be harder to control.
-If you can’t use your axe safely and efficiently, it of course won’t be easier to split larger logs after all and could be very dangerous.

 A short handle has its advantages, being easier to manage and likely lighter than a longer axe.
 But a smaller swing arc can also prove dangerous – if the swing is too short, the axe will not be stopped by the ground in front out you.
 As a result, it could come into contact with your legs which is incredibly dangerous.